 Ms. Katherine “Anne” Gant is a former administrator and instructor at Montreat College.
 Her mother, Rose Ann Gant, served on the Montreat College Board of Trustees for over a decade.
 Ms. Gant lives in Burlington, North Carolina, and also owns a home in Montreat.
 She attends Church of the Redeemer in Greensboro, and serves on the board of the Alamance County Historical Museum.
 Ms. Gant’s other interests include crafting stained glass and wild flowering with her mother.

 Mr. Edward Graham

 Edward Graham graduated from the United States Military Academy at West Point and served 16 years in the U.S. Army.
 While in service he spent time overseas in combat deployment with special operations and held various leadership positions.
-After experiencing a call to return home in the winter of 2018, Edward began working for Samaritan’s Purse, where he serves as the Vice President of Operation Christmas Child.
+After experiencing a call to return home in the winter of 2019, Edward began working for Samaritan’s Purse, where he serves as the Chief Operating Officer.
 Graham is the son of Franklin and Jane Graham and the grandson of Billy Graham.
 He and his family reside in the mountains of North Carolina.